VincePuc99/ArloUSB-AnyRPi/README.md

 - Connect the USB cable to any USB port of the RPi, you will need an external power source.

-After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.
-Upon reboot, check the connection to the base in Arlo Secure App.

-## Files

-- `Arlo-Usb-Start.sh`: Main script to start the setup process.
-- `cleanup_clips.sh`: Script to clean up old clips from the storage.
-- `enable_mass_storage.sh`: Script to enable USB mass storage.
-- `sync_clips.sh`: Script to synchronize clips from the USB storage to a shared directory.
-- `telegram-sync.sh`: (Optional can be deleted) File service to synchronize clips from the USB storage to a Telegram Bot.

 ## Usage